thunlp/OpenNRE/README.md

 `tensorboard --logdir=./train_loss`

 # Test
+### currently due to TensorFlow version upgrade, the pre-trained model ATT_GRU_model-10900 becomes unusable.
+Anyway, we are going to train our own.
 For testing, you need to run the `test_GRU.py` to get all results on test dataset.
 BUT before you run it, you should change the pathname and modeliters you want to perform testing on in the test_GRU.py.
 We have add 'ATTENTION' to the code in `test_GRU.py` where you have to change before you test your own models.

 As an example, we provide our best model in the model/ directory.
 You just need to type the following command: